 Take a look at your competition, and then go for a logo that doesn’t look like any other logo in your niche.

 The thing is, most companies have a ‘that’ll do’ mentality when it comes to the logo.

 They’re willing to settle for the most generic and bland designs just because visual communication isn’t on their priority list.

 The thing is, to stand out you have to make a distinction, and a logo is an excellent way to do that.

-We've explained how simple logos aid in recognition and familiarity.
+We’ve explained how simple logo design principles to aid in recognition and familiarity.